28.03.10 - 01.04.10, Seminar 10131

 - Integrating temporal and spatial ontologies and logics for reasoning about motion and change.

-To this end, we will draw on researchers from the following areas: spatial and temporal logics, qualitative reasoning, ontologies and knowledge representation, natural language processing, geographic information systems, and computational semantics.
+To this end, we invited researchers from the following areas: spatial and temporal logics, qualitative reasoning, ontologies and knowledge representation, natural language processing, geographic information systems, and computational semantics.
 As a result of the discussion from this seminar, we expect the following milestones and agreements to emerge:

 - Coordination on ontologies for space and time;